csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 *  Be mindful of sending emails.
 Ensure that content is relevant and pay attention to *Reply* versus *Reply All*.
 *  BucMail is the only email allowed for course communications.
 Other platforms (Yahoo, Gmail, etc.) are prohibited.
 *  In video conferencing, mute your microphone when not speaking.
 *  Differing views are natural and welcome in discussion boards.
-Be respectful in your comments-even if you disagree or dislike someone's position on a topic.
+Be respectful in your comments - even if you disagree or dislike someone's position on a topic.
 *  Respect the time and availability of students, faculty, and staff.
 Emails should be addressed within 24 hours of receipt.
 Keep in mind that traditional faculty work hours are 8 a.m. - 5 p.m.
 EST.

 ## Accessibility Services